azraq27/padre/docs/source/index.rst

 explains the internals of the library, and :doc:`installation` explains how to setup a new repository or client machine.

-A couple quick examples to get you started:
+Here are a couple quick examples to get you started, and more full-length examples in :doc:`examples`:

 .. tip::
 	Loop through all the subjects and do something to all their datasets::